crystian/ComfyUI-Crystools/README.md

 ![Progress bar](./docs/progress-bar.png)

 https://github.com/crystian/ComfyUI-Crystools/assets/3886806/35cc1257-2199-4b85-936e-2e31d892959c

 Additionally, it shows the time elapsed at the end of the workflow, and you can `click` on it to see the **current working node.**

-Additionally, it shows the time elapsed at the end of the workflow, and you can `click` on it to see the **current working node.**